 Community Outcome Level of service Performance measures (KPI) Current performance (2020/21) Performance Target Years 1 - 3 (2021 - 2024) Performance Target Years 4 - 10 (2025 - 2031) Diverse Economy Resilient Communities The surface condition of roads in Westland is of good quality Road Condition: The average quality of ride on a sealed local road network, measured by smooth travel exposure 94% Primary Collector >= 93% Secondary Collector >= 93% Access >= 90% Low Volume >= 89% Primary Collector >= 93% Secondary Collector >= 93% Access >= 90% Low Volume >= 89% Resilient Communities Residents are satisfied with the standard and safety of Council's unsealed roads.
-76% Resident Satisfaction Survey 2020 >70% of residents >70% of residents Diverse Economy Resilient Communities The surface condition of roads in Westland is maintained to a high standard Road maintenance: The percentage of the sealed local road network that is resurfaced 6.2% (22.9km) ≥6.5% ≥6.5% Resilient Communities Footpaths are maintained in good condition and are fit for purpose Footpaths: The percentage of footpaths within a territorial authority district that fall within the level of service or service standard for the condition of footpaths that is set out in the territorial authority's relevant document (such as its annual plan, activity management plan, asset management plan, annual works program or long term plan).
+76% Resident Satisfaction Survey 2020 >70% of residents >70% of residents Diverse Economy Resilient Communities The surface condition of roads in Westland is maintained to a high standard Road maintenance: The percentage of the sealed local road network that is resurfaced 6.2% (22.9km) ≥6.5% ≥6.5% Resilient Footpaths are maintained in good condition and are fit for purpose Footpaths: The percentage of footpaths within a territorial authority district that fall within the level of service or service standard for the condition of footpaths that is set out in the territorial authority's relevant document (such as its annual plan, activity management plan, asset management plan, annual works program or long term plan).
 Currently unable to report accurately on this.
 90% 90%

-Community Outcome Level of service Performance measures (KPI) Current performance (2020/21) Performance Target Years 1 - 3 (2021 - 2024) Performance Target Years 4 - 10 (2025 - 2031) Resilient Response to Customer service 54% responded to 100% within 3 100% within Communities service requests are dealt with promptly requests: The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the Long Term Plan. within 2 working days.
-66% resolved within 2 working days. days 3 days o , Public benefits Private benefits An effective, efficient transport network provides a way 100% benefit to road users.
-All people in the district use to move people, goods and services around the District. roads at some stage.
-Significant benefits also accrue to Good local roads provide the link to other industry and tourists, both from overseas and other transportation links, like cycle ways, wharves, ports, rail parts of New Zealand, and in recognition of this, and airports and are vital for economic development. subsidies from the NZTA will be employed where possible.
+Community Outcome Level of service Performance measures (KPI) Current performance (2020/21) Performance Target Years 1 - 3 (2021 - 2024) Performance Target Years 4 - 10 (2025 - 2031) Resilient Response to Customer service 54% responded to 100% within 3 100% within Communities service requests requests: within 2 working days 3 days are dealt with promptly The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the Long Term Plan. days.
+66% resolved within 2 working days.

-All of the measures except for Satisfaction of unsealed roads are mandatory
+\All of the measures except for Satisfaction of unsealed roads are mandatory